hotwax/oms-documentation/documents/system-admin/fulfillment/carrier-and-shipment-methods.md

 To link a shipment method to a carrier, select the checkbox on the method.

-You an also focus your view to just see methods setup for a carrier by enabling the filter "Only methods for this carrier" at the top right.
+You can also focus your view to just see methods set up for a carrier by enabling the filter "Only methods for this carrier" at the top right.

 When configuring a shipment method with a carrier, there are two optional attributes that can be added.